mui/mui-x/docs/data/advanced-components/overview.md

 ## Evaluation (trial) licenses

-In accordance with our [End User License Agreement](https://mui.com/store/legal/mui-x-eula/#30-days-evaluation-trial), you can use our Pro and Premium components without a commercial license as long as they are not used for the **development** of a feature intended for production.
+In accordance with our [End User License Agreement](https://mui.com/store/legal/mui-x-eula/#30-days-evaluation-trial), you can use the Pro and Premium components without a commercial license for 30 days without restrictions.
 You do not need to contact us to use these components for evaluation purposes.

-You will need to purchase a commercial license in order to remove the watermarks and console warnings.
+You will need to purchase a commercial license in order to remove the watermarks and console warnings, or after the given 30 days period of evaluation.

 ## License key installation